 A Celebration of Student Academic Achievement

-The Mount David Summit is the annual campus-wide celebration of student academic achievement, highlighting undergraduate research; student creative work in art, dance, theater, music and film/video; projects conducted in the context of academic courses; and community engaged research.
-The Summit spotlights the rich intellectual life of the College.
-The Summit is sponsored by the Dean of the Faculty’s Office and the Student Research Program.
+The Mount David Summit is Bates’ annual campus-wide celebration of student academic achievement.
+The Summit highlights undergraduate research; student creative work in art, dance, theater, music and film/video; projects conducted in the context of academic courses; and community-engaged research.
+The Summit spotlights the rich intellectual life of our students.
+The event is sponsored by the Dean of the Faculty’s Office and the Student Research Program.

-This year’s Mount David Summit will took place on Friday, 29 March 2013.
-There were concurrent presentations in the afternoon and a number of Summit events on Friday evening.
-Students presented their work in poster sessions, in 15-minute talks scheduled in concurrent sessions, and in readings, performances, screenings, and exhibitions.
-Most events took place in Pettengill Hall.
+This year’s Mount David Summit will take place on Friday, 1 April 2016.
+There are concurrent presentations in the afternoon as well as a dance concert on Friday evening.
+Students present their work in poster sessions, in 15-minute talks, and in readings, performances, screenings, and exhibitions.
+Most events take place in Pettengill Hall.

 The Summit is festive and informative, and draws a large crowd of students, faculty, staff, and parents.
-It provides a wonderful opportunity for first-years and sophomores to test their presentation skills in a supportive environment, and gives more advanced students the chance to present their individual research to a wide audience.
-Broadly multidisciplinary, the Summit also shows the depth and expanse of scholarship among Bates students.
+It is a wonderful opportunity for first-years and sophomores to test their presentation skills in a supportive environment, and gives more advanced students the chance to present their individual research to a wide audience.
+The Summit illuminates the depth and expanse of scholarship among Bates students.

-Students from all classes are encouraged to participate in the Summit and will need to register in order to present.
-The registration deadline was 15 February 2013.
-It is essential that students planning to use PowerPoint or other media indicate their needs in detail on the registration form when registration takes place.
+Students from all classes are encouraged to participate in the Summit and must register in order to present.
+The registration deadline is 15 February 2016.
+It is essential that students planning to use PowerPoint or other media indicate their needs in detail on the online registration form when registration takes place.